Dallas Stars fire Jim Montgomery for unprofessional conduct

-DALLAS (AP)The Dallas Stars fired second-year coach Jim Montgomery on Tuesday for what the team called unprofessional conduct.
+DALLAS (AP)The Dallas Stars fired second-year coach Jim Montgomery on Tuesday, citing unspecified unprofessional conduct in a surprising blow to one of the preseason favorites in the NHL’s Western Conference.

 General manager Jim Nill said Montgomery had acted inconsistently with ”core values and beliefs of the Dallas Stars and the National Hockey League.”
 He did not elaborate.

-Nill said he became aware Sunday of an act by Montgomery and that the decision to relieve the coach of his duties came after an internal investigation that included discussions with the team’s general counsel.
-While again not going into detail, Nill said it was not a criminal act, and had no connection to present or past players.
+Nill said he became aware Sunday of an act by Montgomery and the decision to fire him came after an internal investigation that included discussions with the team’s general counsel.
+Nill said only that it was not because of a criminal act, had no connection to players, past or present, and didn’t involve another employee of the team.

 Nill, who hired Montgomery, called the incident a ”total surprise.”

-Rick Bowness, who came on an assistant coach with Montgomery, was named interim head coach for the remainder of the season, starting with Tuesday night’s home game against the New Jersey Devils.
+Rick Bowness, who came on an assistant coach with Montgomery, was named interim head coach for the remainder of the season, starting with Tuesday night’s 2-0 win at home against the New Jersey Devils.

 In all, four NHL coaches have lost their jobs already this season – three of them amid allegations of misbehavior.